Lab Photo

 Please contact Ian (img[at]uoregon.edu) about graduate student and other research opportunities in the lab.

-Recent Publications
+Recent Publications & Preprints

-Journal of Neuroscience, October 2020
+Journal of Cognitive Neuroscience, June 2024

-Ian Greenhouse
+Corey G Wadsley and Ian Greenhouse

 VETA: an open-source Matlab-based toolbox for the collection and analysis of electromyography combined with transcranial magnetic stimulation